Meet the Leaders of Masjid AL-Taqwa

 In 1975 he served as the national committee coordinator under Imam W D Mohammed.
 In 1977 he served as the Director of the Honorable Elijah Muhammad Memorial health facilities corporation.

-He served as the Resident Imam of Masjid Al-Taqwa for 14 years until deciding not to seek ratification in 2014, at which point he was succceded by current Resident Imam, Tariq I. El-Amin.
-He continues to teach Al Islam as student of Imam W.D.
-Muhammad.
+He served as the Resident Imam of Masjid Al-Taqwa for 14 years until deciding not to seek ratification in 2013, at which point he was succceded by current Resident Imam, Tariq I. El-Amin.
+He continues to teach Al Islam as a student of Imam W.D.
+Mohammed.

 Ammiel Mateen (Board Member)